Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Quick Answer: What Are Sabja Seeds?

 Sabja seeds, also called basil seeds or tukmaria, are the small black seeds of the sweet basil plant (Ocimum basilicum).
 When soaked in water, they develop a soft gel coating and swell to many times their original size.
 They have been used across India, Southeast Asia, and the Middle East for centuries in cooling drinks and desserts.
-They are edible, mildly nutritious, and have a distinctive chewy texture that makes them memorable in drinks.
+Today the same seeds are sold worldwide as basil seed drinks in ready-to-drink formats.

 Sabja is simply the Hindi name for basil seeds.
 They are the same seeds known as tukmaria in some parts of South Asia, falooda seeds in others, and sweet basil seeds in most English-language markets.